SS Californian

+Building and early career

-Californian was a British steamship owned by the Leyland Line, part of J.P.
+Californian was a steamship owned by the Leyland Line, part of J.P.
 Morgan's International Mercantile Marine Co.
 She was constructed by the Caledon Shipbuilding & Engineering Company in Dundee, Scotland, and was the largest ship built in Dundee up to that time.
 The ship was built to the maximum dimensions that were allowed to moor and outfit her in the Dundee Docks.
 The ship's size and importance to the local shipbuilding industry meant that there was a lot of local interest in her construction as it progressed.
 There were also some problems – when both of the ship's boilers were being transported through the streets from a foundry to the shipyard the weight of them (carried on a wheeled bogie) caused considerable damage to the city's roads, as well as breaking a number of underground water pipes.
-Later when a crane was being used to rig a spar on one of the Californian's four masts, the spar became tangled in nearby telephone wires and severed them.
+Later when a crane was being used to rig a spar on one of Californian's four masts, the spar became tangled in nearby telephone wires and severed them.

-She was designed primarily to transport cotton, but also had the capacity to carry 47 passengers and 55 crew members.
-The primary clientele was those passengers with too limited the means to travel on board large liners.
-By offering them comfortable cabins at an affordable prices (£10 per crossing in the direction Liverpool — Boston, £50 in the opposite direction), Leyland Line was able to secure some profits this way.
-Nonetheless, the ship was still primarily a freighter, as evidenced by her massive bunkers.
+She was designed primarily to transport cotton, but also had first class berths for 35 passengers.
+By offering comfortable cabins at affordable fares; (£10 per crossing in the direction Liverpool — Boston, £50 in the opposite direction; Leyland Line secured an additional income.
+Nonetheless, she was still primarily a cargo ship.
 She was named Californian according to a tradition specific to the company which gave its ships the name of one of the 46 states of the United States at the time.
-She measured 6,223 tons, was 447 ft long, 53 ft at her beam, and had a triple expansion steam engine powered by two double-ended boilers.
+She measured 6,223 tons, was 447 ft long, 53 ft at her beam, and had a three-cylinder triple-expansion engine powered by two double-ended boilers.
 Her average full speed was 12 kn.